 - Use cash regularly

 When using our credit cards to pay for our expenses, we often forgot what our budget and limits are.
-However, by using cash, we palpably see how much we money left in our pocket and avoid overspending.
+However, by using cash, we palpably see how much money is left in our pocket and avoid overspending.

 Credit cards are best appreciated and enjoyed by the disciplined, who can remain observant of their capability to pay monthly bills on or before due dates.
 However, if you are not good at maintaining your credit card, start to work out by paying cash instead, this will help you to reduce your credit card debts and interest rate.